Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

-In this section we examine the dependence of the isovector charges, $g_{A,S,T}^{u-d}$, the axial charge radius $\langle r_A^2 \rangle$, the induced pseudoscalar charge $g_P^\ast$, the pion-nucleon coupling $g_{\pi N N}$, the electric and magnetic charge radii, $\langle r_E^2 \rangle$ and $\langle r_M^2 \rangle$, and the magnetic moment $\mu^{u-d}$ on the lattice spacing $a$, pion mass $M_\pi$, and the lattice size parameter $M_\pi L$.
-The data are shown in Figs.~\ref{fig:CCFVgA}--\ref{fig:CCFV-VFF-mu} in appendix~\ref{sec:appendixCCFV} along with the CCFV fits as pink bands.
-In cases for which the largest variation is versus $M_\pi^2$, we also show, for comparison, the result of just a chiral fit by a grey band.
-The more these two bands overlaps, the more dominant is the chiral correction.
+In this section, we examine the dependence of the isovector charges, $g_{A,S,T}^{u-d}$, the axial charge radius $\langle r_A^2 \rangle$, the induced pseudoscalar charge $g_P^\ast$, the pion-nucleon coupling $g_{\pi N N}$, the electric and magnetic charge radii, $\langle r_E^2 \rangle$ and $\langle r_M^2 \rangle$, and the magnetic moment $\mu^{u-d}$ on the lattice spacing $a$, pion mass $M_\pi$, and the lattice size parameter $M_\pi L$.
+The data are shown in Figs.~\ref{fig:CCFVgA}--\ref{fig:CCFV-VFF-mu} in Appendix~\ref{sec:appendixCCFV} along with the CCFV fit results as pink bands.
+In cases for which the largest variation is versus $M_\pi^2$, we also show, for comparison, the result of just a chiral fit by a gray band.
+The more these two bands overlap, the more dominant is the chiral correction.

 The overall framework of the CCFV analysis is as follows.
 A simultaneous CCFV fit in the three variables is made to get the results at the physical point defined as $M_\pi = 135$~MeV, $a=0$ and $M_\pi L = \infty$.
 With seven data points, we can only include leading order corrections in each variable to avoid overparameterization.
-Keeping just the leading terms, we cannot directly assess a systematic error associated with possible higher order corrections to the CCFV ansatz.
+Keeping just the leading terms, we cannot directly assess a systematic error associated with possible higher-order corrections to the CCFV ansatz.
 What we do evaluate is whether the final error estimate from the simultaneous CCFV fit is conservative in comparison to the observed change under extrapolation in each parameter.
 In particular, for each quantity, we compare the change between the data from the ensemble closest to the physical point and the extrapolated value.
 For example, when discretization errors are dominant, we compare the difference between data at $a071m170$ and the extrapolated value with the error estimate from the CCFV fit to determine if the latter is conservative enough.